zzolo/air-supply/README.md

 Packages will get passed any options from the AirSupply object that is using it, as well has some common options and usage.

+Note that many packages require specific modules to be installed separately.

 ```js
 AirSupply({
   ttl: 1000 * 60 * 10,